reactive-python/reactpy/README.md

 When needed, you can import JavaScript components from [NPM](https://idom-docs.herokuapp.com/docs/guides/escape-hatches/javascript-components.html#dynamically-loaded-components) directly into Python.
 Additionally, if you decide you want to develop a component outside of Python, you can utilize the [JavaScript components API](https://idom-docs.herokuapp.com/docs/guides/escape-hatches/javascript-components.html#custom-javascript-components) where needed.

 Due to our ecosystem independent design, IDOM can be added to existing projects built on a variety of sync and async web frameworks.
 For example, you can take components originally developed in Jupyter and embed them into an existing Flask application.

-Current supported web frameworks include: `FastAPI`, `Flask`, `Sanic`, `Tornado`, `Django`, `Jupyter`, and `Plotly Dash`.
+Currently supported web frameworks include: `FastAPI`, `Flask`, `Sanic`, `Tornado`, `Django`, `Jupyter`, and `Plotly Dash`.

 # At a Glance